From BR Bullpen

 Hassett is one of the few players to appear in at least seven seasons and get at least 300 at-bats in each season.

 Hassett served in the Navy in World War II, and but for the war would have played more seasons in the majors.
-Although his last major league season was in 1942 at age 30, he wasn't released by the Yankees until 1946.
+Although his last major league season was in 1942 at age 30, he wasn't released by the New York Yankees until 1946.